dem123456789/ITripI/README.md

 # ItripI

-ItripI is a trip planner web application.
+ItripI is a trip planner web application using.
 It uses Goolge and Yelp API to filter possible destination like restaurants and hotels based on the schedule and preferences of user.

+## Introduction

+1. It uses MVC model to structure the project.
+2. Front-end mainly uses HTML and Javascript and Back-end uses Java
+3. I fell that the authentication process of Google and Yelp API is tedious
+4. This is the first time I build a web application

 ## Contributing